amonmoce/NimGame/README.md

 ### How to play it

-Well, if you don't know the rule, maybe you can make a quick search on the Internet.
+Well, if you don't know the rules, maybe you can make a quick search on the Internet.